sushimako/covid-etl-aut/README.md

 Functions in the `extract` namespace handle loading & parsing of datasources.
 Currently implemented are HTML scrapers (loaded into enlive) and a simple fetcher & parser for JSONp sources.

-In `transform` you'll find functions that expect output from scrapers in `extract` and turn them into a common stats data format: A hashmap with location identifiers (`:at` for Austria, `"W"` for Vienna, etc).
+In `transform` you'll find functions that expect output from `extract`-scrapers and turn them into a common stats data format: A hashmap with location identifiers (`:at` for Austria, `"W"` for Vienna, etc) for keys, and a hashmap of statistics for values.
 A quick peek into how that map looks like: looks like this:
 ```
   {:at {:cases xxx